 Students are not to have a cell phone or personal technology (i.e., iPad, iPod, iTouch, Apple Watch, SMART Watch, Kindle, Nook, laptop, etc.) on campus at any time.
-If these items are brought to school for use after school hours (off campus), then they must be turned off and kept in their backpacks.
+If these items are brought to school for use after school hours (off campus), then they must be turned off and turned into the office when they arrive.
+Students may pick up their devices when they are leaving campus.